Lolzkitso/old-roblox-gui/README.md

 No, since most of the code used back in 2020 or older is now depricated.
 And I want this to work for newer games aswell that, for example, can't use LegacyChatService.

-> "Can you record or take screenshotss?"
+> "Can you record or take screenshots?"

 I'm pretty sure in Roblox's TOS, it's prohibited to add files to a users' device, so no. But the ui DOES still mimic what will happen when you would take a screenshot or record a video, though.